 The result of this is moral hazard.
 The employer has no reason to craft narrow non-compete clauses because there are no consequences for using broad, catch-all clauses; the courts will simply “blue-pencil” the clause and enforce a more “reasonable” version of it.

-The bill provides a deterrent to this practice.
+The law provides a deterrent to this practice.
 It would do so by imposing a $5,000 minimum in damages (plus attorney fees and costs) if a court or arbitrator reforms, rewrites, modifies, or only partially enforces a non-compete.
 To avoid exposure to this type of liability, employers would be likely to use minimally restrictive non-compete clauses, unless the circumstances truly called for maximal restrictions.

-The Bill Imposes Disclosure Obligations
+The New Law Imposes Disclosure Obligations

 Tip: This is akin to the notice requirement for IP assignment provisions in employment contracts, which you can learn more about here.